smoothtom/numeral-system-converter/README.md

 ## Things to code
-* Binary to decimal conversion //DONE
+* Binary to decimal conversion -> DONE ( fix the first zero problem )
-* Decimal to binary conversion
+* Decimal to binary conversion -> DONE
 * Decimal to octal conversion
 * Octal to decimal conversion
 * Binary to octal conversion